Artificial Insemination in the Female Dog

 Vaginal Approach

-Once the bitch is confirmed as being in estrus or the most fertile days have been determined, and the semen sample is ready, AI can be performed.
-For large dogs, the bitch can be restrained gently on the floor (smaller dogs can be placed on a table), the tail moved aside, and the dorsal commissure of the vulva lifted by placing the fingers above the vulva and lifting.
+Once estrus is confirmed or the most fertile days have been determined and the semen sample is ready, artificial insemination can be performed.
+Large dogs can be restrained gently on the floor (smaller dogs can be placed on a table), the tail moved aside, and the dorsal commissure of the vulva lifted by placing the fingers above the vulva and lifting.

 Procedure Pearl